How Japan's space agency pulled off a daring expedition to snatch pieces of ancient space rock

 Originally, Hayabusa2 planned to drop a softball-sized, reflective marker to the surface during the touchdown operation and then follow it to the surface.
 But the team reasoned that if it dropped the marker a few months prior to touchdown, that would provide Hayabusa2 with a beacon it could use as a guide, like a lighthouse shepherding a ship to shore.

 Fortunately, Hayabusa2 had already proved itself a master marksman.
-It had deployed two hopping rovers, Hibou and Owl, to Ryugu's surface, along with a third robotic scout, Mascot, developed by the German Aerospace Center.
+It had deployed two hopping rovers, Hibou and Owl, to Ryugu's surface, along with a third robotic scout, Mascot, developed by the German Aerospace Center and France's National Centre for Space Studies.
 The box-shaped hoppers were the first spacecraft to image an asteroid from the surface and measure properties never considered before.
 When it came time to land the target marker, the operation proceeded without fault.

 Although the successes were mounting, the reason for visiting Ryugu was to sample it.
 "Without a successful touchdown, we could not go beyond Hayabusa," says Tsuda.
 Touchdown was all he could think about.
 He wasn't getting much sleep, he says.
 In late October 2018, the team dropped the target marker without issue.
 Two more touchdown rehearsals occurred in the new year, and the pinpoint method worked flawlessly.
 Finally, the team was ready.